just-c/compiler/README.md

 `cproc` is a [C11] compiler.
 It uses the [QBE] backend.

-Some C23 features and GNU C extensions are implemented.

 It implements most of the c language and is capable of building software including itself, gcc 4.7, binutils, and more.

+One of the goals of cproc is to compile the entire oasis linux system (excluding kernel and libc).

+Many packages have patches to fix various ISO C conformance issues, enabling them to be built.

+See the [oasis #13] for the current status of this effort, and the patch directories in the [oasis package tree] for any patches used.

 # Requirements

-The compiler itself is written in C99 and can be built with any conforming C99 compiler.
+The compiler itself is written in C99.

-The POSIX driver depends on POSIX.1-2008 interfaces, and the `Makefile` requires a POSIX-compatible make(1).

 At runtime, you need QBE, an assembler, and a linker for the target system.
-Since the preprocessor is not yet implemented, an external one is required.
+The preprocessor is not yet implemented; an external one is required.

-# Supported targets
+# Targets

-All architectures supported by QBE should work (x86\_64, aarch64, and riscv64).

-These targets are known to bootstrap and pass all tests:
 - `x86_64-linux-musl`
-- `x86_64-linux-gnu`
-- `x86_64-freebsd`
-- `aarch64-linux-musl`
-- `aarch64-linux-gnu`
-- `riscv64-linux-gnu`

 # Building